 My page is located here.
 It is constantly changing dependent on what Oliver decides to make up or distort that day.
 A screenshot of the recent edits to the page shows this.

 Skeptical is Oliver’s chosen sockpuppet in this case.
 He appears to have spent 2 days writing my page on this occasion.
-A list of suspected sockpuppets and IP’s is given later.

 Since the page continuously changes often due to others removing his content only to have him re-add it at some later point when they don’t notice, the current list of replies may be incomplete.
 Also, many of Oliver’s more extravagant claims were removed by other editors (seen in edit history above).
+Oliver will usually reply to the replies that have been made to him, thus making for an endless series of back and forths.

 Historical note (April 2017).
 Since some people went around my blog looking for dirt and found this old post, it seems appropriate to add some disclaimer.
 I had forgotten all about this post until I found I was called a ‘pedophilia apologist’ by my SJW critics.
 The main idea of this post should be obvious to anyone who has studied ethics/meta-ethics: it’s a straightforward application of utilitarianism to a hot issue.
 Given that some people are pedophiles, what is the best way to reduce the amount of problems this causes?
 This discussion is no different from Peter Singer’s other candid discussions of similar taboo topics, e.g. in Practical Ethics.
 Not considering harm reduction approaches because one considers something wrong to begin with is foolish.
 Consider many countries’ ‘zero tolerance’ approach to drugs.
 Because of this they refused to provide free needles to addicts, and this has the obvious result that HIV and other diseases spread easily, including into the general population, causing massive damage.
 For the record, I don’t advocate legalization of pedophilia (sex between ‘legal adults’ and prepubescents), changing the age of consent or any other typical policy proposals of pedophile organizations.
 This is not an issue that’s of particular interest to me which is also why there’s a total of 2 blogposts on this topic out of 903 (as of now).
 I do, however, advocate frank discussion of pedophilia-related issues just as I advocate frank discussion of any other taboo topic.